Waiting for yet another Industrial Revolution

 The PC revolution.
 The Internet revolution.
 The mobile revolution.
 The social media revolution.
 The blockchain revolution.
 And the AI re-revolution.
 We seem to be living in times of Permanent Revolution.
 Also reminds me of the Age of Revolution that thrived a couple of centuries ago.
 Back then, social uprising calling for regime change was the clarion call.
 Nowadays, revolutions touted by the media are mostly limited to rapid technological change, pace the failed Arab Spring.
 Times seemed to have changed.
 However, let us not forget that social unrest is still pretty much alive, especially in countries where deep socio-economic and political divisions are pervasive, as is the case in many developing countries.
 On the other hand, one has to wonder how many of these countries have experienced an Industrial Revolution (I will ignore its impact on climate in this post).

 It was only a matter of time before someone put all these so-called revolutions under one umbrella.
-Nurtured by the global creme de la creme intelligentsia, the Fourth Industrial Revolution (4IR) saw the light in 2015.
+Nurtured by the global crème de la crème intelligentsia, the Fourth Industrial Revolution (4IR) saw the light in 2015.
 It has now conquered the world, certainly much faster than its proclaimed goal.
-While there is no agreement on which technologies are part of the 4IR, the emphasis is on digital – with all its tentacles.
-Notwithstanding, biotechnology and nanotechnology should not be left in the dust bin.
+While there is no agreement on which technologies comprise the 4IR, the emphasis is on digital—with all its tentacles.
+Notwithstanding, biotechnology and nanotechnology should not be left behind.
 After all, they played a key role in the rapid development of COVID-19 vaccines, propelled by advanced digital technologies.
-In any event, the 4IR idea borrowed plenty from Germany’s Industry 4.0 launched in the early 2010s.
+In any event, the 4IR idea borrowed plenty from Germany’s Industry 4.0, launched in the early 2010s.

 Debates about the 4IR concept are certainly not missing in action.
 The first question we can ask is about the numbering.
-The first two Industrial Revolutions dramatically y transformed production processes and led to comprehensive industrialization processes in most of today’s advanced countries.
-That is exactly how they became such.
+The first two Industrial Revolutions dramatically transformed production processes and led to comprehensive industrialization processes in most of today’s advanced countries.
+That is precisely how they became what they are.
 The third, which commenced in the final quarter of the last century, was driven by digital technologies.
-However, unlike the previous two, its impact on the industrial sector was limited at best.
+However, unlike the previous two, its impact on the industrial sector was at best limited.
 Economists developed the so-called Productivity Paradox to explain why digital technologies were not pushing up productivity indicators in the developed world.
 The paradox is still at work, as is its resolution.
-One explanation here is that the impact of digital technologies on core production processes only occurs in the long run once the technologies mature and become ubiquitous.
-The so-called Third Industrial Revolution’s initial impact was on the distribution, exchange and consumption spheres, in addition to communications and media.
-Only recently has it started to conquer the industrial sector to vanquish core production processes, thanks to AI and its extensive technology family.
-We are thus still under the spell of the Third Industrial Revolution, the 4IR being part of it – albeit wearing a different and perhaps more menacing mask.
+One explanation is that the impact of digital technologies on core production processes occurs only eventually, once the technologies mature and become ubiquitous.
+The so-called Third Industrial Revolution’s initial impact was on the distribution, exchange and consumption spheres, as well as communications and media.
+Only recently has it begun to conquer the industrial sector, vanquishing core production processes thanks to AI and its extensive technology family.
+We are thus still under the spell of the Third Industrial Revolution, with the 4IR part of it—albeit wearing a different, perhaps more menacing mask.

 A further issue is the current structure of global manufacturing.
-For the last 40 years or so, 80 percent of the worlds’ manufacturing, while undergoing significant changes within, has been in the hands of less than 20 countries.
-Manufacturing concentration is part of the process that hee ongoing Industrial Revolution could alter dramatically.
-That partly explains why many industrialized countries have completed or are in the process of finalizing technology policy agendas, AI included.
+For the last 40 years or so, 80 percent of the world’s manufacturing, while undergoing significant changes, has been in the hands of fewer than 20 countries.
+Manufacturing concentration is part of the process that the ongoing Industrial Revolution could alter dramatically.
+That partly explains why many industrialized countries have completed or are finalizing technology policy agendas, including AI.
 Protecting current comparative advantages, not nationalism, is the core target.
-Moreover, joining this exclusive manufacturing club is extremely difficult, more so after the WTO delimited the role nation-states could have in promoting local industrial development.
-As a result, industrial policy development became anathema.
+Moreover, joining this exclusive manufacturing club is extremely difficult, especially after the WTO delimited the role nation-states could play in promoting local industrial development.
+As a result, the development of industrial policy became anathema.

-From a developing country perspective, the Industrial Revolution in any of its versions is more like a mirage, a deep transformation that only seems feasible in more advanced nations.
-Certainly, none of the technologies included in the revolution kit are born in such a group of countries.
+From a developing country perspective, the Industrial Revolution in any of its versions is more like a mirage, a profound transformation that only seems feasible in more advanced nations.
+Certainly, none of the technologies included in the revolution kit were born in such a group of countries.
 Many have to wait years to adopt them locally, if at all, at a hefty price.
-Moreover, the usual policy recommendation given to these countries is to stick to the Primary Sector, where they are supposed to shine while competing with each other for markets that soon reach saturation points, thus bringing prices down in a sustained fashion.
+Moreover, the usual policy recommendation for these countries is to stick to the primary sector, where they are supposed to shine while competing for markets that soon reach saturation, thereby bringing prices down sustainably.

-However, developing countries include a wide diversity of nations that find themselves at many different points in the human development’s steep and long slope.
-Looking at the historical record can shed some light on their roles in revolutionary times.
-In the early years of the maiden Industrial Revolution, 75 percent of manufacturing, mostly non-mechanized, was carried out by developing countries, India and China accounting for over 50 percent of the overall total.
+However, developing countries include a wide diversity of nations that find themselves at many different points along the steep, long slope of human development.
+Examining the historical record can shed light on their roles during revolutionary times.
+In the early years of the maiden Industrial Revolution, 75 percent of manufacturing, mostly non-mechanized, was carried out in developing countries, with India and China accounting for over 50 percent of the overall total.
 The UK, the global empire at the time, contributed less than 2 percent.
-By 1880, the picture had completely reversed as 80 percent of manufacturing was undertaken by Western nations.
-The UK had a share of 20 percent of the world’s total.
+By 1880, the picture had completely reversed, with 80 percent of manufacturing undertaken by Western nations.
+The UK accounted for 20 percent of the world’s total.
 The impact of the First Industrial Revolution was thus very tangible.

-The second Industrial revolution also developed transportation and communication technologies that facilitated manufacturing countries’ access to much-needed primary products and new foreign markets to sell their wares.
+The second Industrial Revolution also developed transportation and communication technologies that facilitated manufacturing countries’ access to much-needed primary products and new foreign markets to sell their wares.
 Developing countries on the radar screen of such countries thus became part of the global economy mostly as satellites.
-The turn of the century and the First “World” War saw the rise of the United States as a potential manufacturing superpower directly competing with the leading European countries most in disarray at the time.
-However, the Great Depression followed almost immediately by the second “World” War opened the door for developing countries to foster their own industrial sectors.
-China, India and several countries in Latin America took advantage of the unexpected opportunity, thus trying to recover the ground lost during the two Industrial Revolutions.
-The Cold War pushed both East and West to unconditionally support their countries of influence, industrialization being one of the core targets.
+The turn of the century and the First “World” War saw the rise of the United States as a potential manufacturing superpower, directly competing with the leading European countries, most of which were in disarray at the time.
+However, the Great Depression, followed almost immediately by the Second “World” War, opened the door for developing countries to foster their own industrial sectors.
+China, India and several countries in Latin America took advantage of the unexpected opportunity, seeking to recover ground lost during the two Industrial Revolutions.
+The Cold War pushed both East and West to unconditionally support their respective countries of influence, with industrialization as a core target.
 The so-called Asian Tigers were partly the result of this geopolitical divide.
 The end of Colonialism and the emergence of new national states in Africa and elsewhere followed the same pattern.
 Back in the 1960s, development meant industrialization.
 Even Rostow, in his well-known anti-communist book, agreed with this.

 The tide started to change in the 1980s with the emergence of neoliberalism and the effective implementation of the so-called Washington Consensus.
-Structural adjustment, certainly unethical and irresponsible – to use some of the jargon now prevalent in the technology sector, coincided with the Third Industrial Revolution running on digital steroids.
-Early deindustrialization took place in developing countries (once again), thus mimicking some industrialized nations, the difference being that human development in the former was still relatively incipient.
-Many of them went back to being Primary Sector producers now integrated into the world market via so-called global supply chains.
-Others such and China and India are still manufacturing powerhouses and, in fact, belong to the selected global club mentioned above, albeit each following a very different development path.
-In the last decade or so, several African nations have started to promote the sector and are tinkering with industrial policy development.
-Apparently, industrial policy development is starting to recover some territory in the last decade or so.
+Structural adjustment—certainly unethical and irresponsible, to use some jargon now prevalent in the technology sector—coincided with the Third Industrial Revolution running on digital steroids.
+Early deindustrialization occurred in developing countries (once again), mimicking some industrialized nations; the difference being that human development in the former was still relatively incipient.
+Many of them have returned to being primary sector producers, now integrated into the world market via so-called global supply chains.
+Others, such as China and India, are still manufacturing powerhouses and, in fact, belong to the selected global club mentioned above, albeit each following a very different development path.
+Over the last decade or so, several African nations have begun promoting the sector and are tinkering with industrial policy development.
+Apparently, industrial policy development has begun to regain some ground in the last decade or so.

 Cheers, Raúl